Cashing in at the Supermarket: Blue Cash Preferred® Card from American Express Review

 - Mediocre interest rates.
 After the intro period, cardholders receive an APR of between 12.99% and 21.99%, depending on their credit worthiness.
 There are other cards with lower interest rates best suited to those who carry a balance.

 - Restrictions on bonus cash back.
 If you normally shop at warehouse or discount stores, you will not see much of the bonus cash back from this card.
 Likewise, if you pay more to shop elsewhere in order to receive the bonuses, you aren’t really saving any money.
 Finally, the annual limit makes it impossible to treat this card like a cash cow by purchasing gift cards at supermarkets for use elsewhere.

 This card, like all reward cards, is not for those who carry a balance on their credit cards.
 If you do, you should focus on finding a low interest card and paying off your debt.

 For everyone else, the key to this card is figuring out if you normally spend enough on the bonus categories to easily justify the annual fee.
 For example, if you spend $50 per week at grocery stores, or $2,600 per year, you will earn $156 of cash back each year.
 Those who spend $50 per week at stand-alone gas stations will earn $78 per year in cash back.

-So if you do the math and come out way ahead, this might be the cash back card for you.
-But even if the numbers don’t work, you still might want to consider the similar Blue Cash Everyday card.
+Note: If you do the math and come out way ahead, this might be the cash back card for you.
+But if the numbers don’t work, you might want to consider the "Everyday" version of this card, the Blue Cash Everyday Card® from American Express.
 Sure, the bonuses are less, but there is no annual fee.

 Once you have considered how these cards will work for your budget, you can choose the card that will give you the most cash back in the end.